espressif/idf-eclipse-plugin/docs/en/prerequisites.rst

 Prerequisites
 ===============================
-This document outlines the necessary requirements for installing and running the Espressif-IDE for building applications with the ESP-IDF.
+This document outlines the necessary requirements for installing and running Espressif-IDE to build applications with ESP-IDF.

 Hardware Prerequisites
 -----------------------